costoffreedom/costoffreedom-book/book/architectonics-of-power/architecture=power.md

 <p>The Code of Hammurabi, a basalt stone covered with cuneiform script,
 preserved at Le Louvre in Paris, is recognized as an important artifact for both art and history.
-Erected by the King of Babylon, Hammurabi, "protector of the weak and oppressed" circa 1792–1750 BC, the Code is the most complete legal compendium of Antiquity, written even before the Biblical laws.
+Erected by the King of Babylon, Hammurabi, “protector of the weak and oppressed” circa 1792–1750 BC, the Code is the most complete legal compendium of Antiquity, written even before the Biblical laws.
 Emblematic of the Mesopotamian civilization, the stone embodied the Law into a single, indivisible